 December 4, 2017 – Fifth year still had some nice improvement (believe it or not).

 This also marks my fifth season back playing soccer.
 Every season I’ve had little nags here and there (Achilles, hamstrings, calfs, etc) but the hip has been injury free.
 When my conditioning wanes a bit in off season I can get that “achy” feeling after an hour or so playing.
 But if I use the foam roller a couple of times a week it really helps with that.

-My local physio got me using a kettlebell but for only one of … Read the rest
+My local physio got me using a kettlebell but for only one of the exercises -the basic kettlebell swing.
+He coached my technique and this really helped my hip function with both strength and range of motion.

 I have been cleared for all activity without restrictions.
 I am now playing singles tennis without holding back.
 I am out of shape (for 95 degree singles tennis), and still feel not as flexible or as strong, but have had no pain even after 2 hours of drills and playing.
 The hardest thing I find doing is bending and staying down, but I have been standing straight for over 10 years.
 I expect to continue improving as I keep pushing myself.

 3/4/2014: I am a 57 year old physician who had a left hip BHR performed by Dr. Raterman on 2/19/2014.
 I have been posting my pre- and post-surgical thoughts on youtube ( https://www.youtube.com/channel/UCYWv7uE53NUtshlWk20lq4Q/playlists ) for those that are interested.

 I first became aware of … Read the rest

 I used Dr. Rector in Boulder.
 I feel the BHR surgery which occurred on April 22, 2010 gave me a